When a Van Gogh was used as a chicken coop door

 That was not dismissing Vincent as 'insane,' but seeing him as a person suffering from a medical condition.

-One day, those two discuss painting for over an hour.
+Second, Docteur Rey was not just kind-hearted; he was curious.
+One day, those two discussed painting for over an hour.
 Vincent relates their conversation:

-"He had already told me before this morning that he likes painting, although he knows little about it, and that he would like to learn.
+He had already told me before this morning that he likes painting, although he knows little about it, and that he would like to learn.

-I told him that he should become an art lover".
+I told him that he should become an art lover.

 He then presented the portrait as a gift to his doctor, a man living in provincial France who readily accepted that he knew little about painting.